Blog writers for hire are a dime a dozen.

 4. Content Writing Services

-The other massive benefit is scale.
-These platforms can provide you with endless options, so going from 5/week to 50 isn’t such a big deal.
+The other massive benefit using a blog writing service is the ability to scale.
+These platforms can provide you with endless options, so going from 5 blog articles a week to 50 isn’t such a big deal.

 Plus, you (typically) get a well-oiled process.

 Content writing services can help you scale content.
-However, the quality is often hit or miss.
+However, quality is often hit or miss.

 These companies provide a platform to help manage the logistics.
 But at the end of the day, you’re still left on your own to deal directly with the writer for the end product.